July is National Picnic Month, and with the warm, sunny weather, it’s a great time to have a picnic with your pooch.

 1. Make Sure Your Dog’s ID Is Updated

-Even if you are as safe as possible, you never know when something might happen that causes your dog to run off and get lost, especially during a social gathering with a lot of distractions.
+Even if you’re as safe as possible, you never know when something might happen that causes your dog to run off and get lost, especially during a gathering with a lot of distractions.

 The best way to make sure that your dog can find their way back to you is to make sure that their tags, microchip, and any other form of identification are up to date with your latest contact information.

 2. Pick A Dog-Friendly Location